d1nch8g/iso/README.md

 ![](examples/browsers.png)

-- Utilities for any small need
+- Utilities for any needs

 ![](examples/utilities.png)